-HBSE 4006 Working with families of children with disabilities
+HBSE 4006 - Working with families of children with disabilities

 Current and historical perspectives on parent involvement in the special education and empowerment of infants, children, and youth with exceptionalities and their families.
 Emphasis on strategies and materials to facilitate a continuum of parent and family participation to strengthen the relationships between home, school, and the community.
-Students are trained in conflict resolution.
-Students in ID/Autism programs must perform a minimum of 14 hours of support to a family with a child with an exceptionality.

-HBSE 4010 Nature and needs of persons with intellectual disability/autism
+HBSE 4010 - Nature and needs of persons with intellectual disability/autism